Dual Enrollment

 Requirements

-• High school students who have completed 10th grade in good standing.
+High school students who have completed 10th grade in good standing.
 Priority given to students interested in attending NEIU full time after graduation.

-• Minimum cumulative unweighted grade point average of 2.85
+Minimum cumulative unweighted grade point average of 2.85

-• At least 90% attendance
+At least 90% attendance

-• Signed recommendation form from the principal or guidance counselor
+Signed recommendation form from the principal or guidance counselor

-• Apply to NEIU admission
+Apply to NEIU admission

-• Official transcript
+Official transcript

-• Parental Consent Forms
+Parental Consent Forms

-Apply for NEIU Admission
+Apply for the Early College Program | NEIU Admission

-Once submitted, an NEIU CCAS staff member will contact you to complete required documents (due 5/6/25 for First Half of Summer and due 6/5/25 for Second Half of Summer).
-After document review, approved students will be sent a link to NEIU admission application as an Early College student.
+Once submitted, an NEIU staff member will contact you to complete required documents (expected by May 1, 2026 for First Half/ June 1 for Second Half).
+After document review, approved students will be sent a link for NEIU admission as an Early College student.
+Accepted students will be contacted about scheduling their class after admission to NEIU.

 Schedule